Dreem-Media/patter-core-styles/README.md

 # patter-core-styles

-Core SCSS UI Kit
+Core SCSS UI Kit & JS Lib

-Written for Wordpress 5.9 themes, but can be used anywhere
+Written for Wordpress 5.9+ themes by Patter Agency, but can be used anywhere

+## Publishing

+Update `version` in package.json

+`$ npm run publish-package`

-## Usage
+## Styles Usage

 Add the following line into you main SCSS import
 `@use '~@patter/patter-core-styles/scss/main';`